 Shanghai is the largest city in China with 23 million inhabitants.
-It is also a global financial and business as well as the world’s busiest port.
+It is also a global financial and business center as well as the world’s busiest port.
 The literal meaning of Shanghai is “the city upon the sea”.

 Located on the east coast of China, Shanghai is almost equidistant between Beijing in the north and Guangzhou in the south.
 It shares a border with the provinces of Zhejiang and Jiangsu.
 The city stretches along the Huangpu River, a tributary of the Yangtze River.
 The river splits the city into two parts: Puxi, located on the west side of the river, and Pudong, on the east side.

 Shanghai has a subtropical climate with a very hot and humid summer and a cold winter.
 Therefore, the best time to visit Shanghai is during spring and autumn.

 Shanghai was originally a small fishing village and became a city from the First Opium War in 1842.
 In the 16th century, Shanghai was surrounded by walls to protect the city from pirates.
 Before the first half of the 17th century, Shanghai population counted about 200,000 inhabitants.

 The development of Shanghai began later in the 19th century after the Opium War and under European influence.
 The British, French and Americans were given concessions in the city so they could trade and do business in China.
 Beginning of the 20th century, Shanghai was the largest city the busiest trading centre in Asia.
 It was also famous for being the Sin City of Asia with its numerous brothels, opium dens, gambling clubs and organised crime.

 Nowadays, the Former French Concession and the Bund bear witness to this European culture that has been influencing the development of the city for a century.